Zoltron: Street art and poster design

 He is a street artist whose large murals have covered walls in the San Francisco Bay Area.
 The works are characterized by a strongly anti-establishment theme, and frequently use Day of the Dead and memento mori imagery.

 His mural of a penitent Ronald MacDonald in the Mission District of San Francisco was featured in a Huffington Post story about street art that challenged the McDonaldization of society.
 He said, "While I was drawing Ronald as an evil tyrant, I saw a glint of compassion in his eyes, like he was caught in an existential crisis...
 Maybe suddenly he realized that he was solely responsible for massive rainforest destruction & onset adolescent diabetes.
 So rather than draw him as an enemy, I decided to draw him as a born-again humanitarian, an empathetic leader...
 A compassionate clown."
 Hi-Fructose published a photo story of the dialogue in paint that soon obscured the image.

 He has designed iconic posters for the live music scene, which have captured the attention of rock audiences and perceptive gallerists.
 His work has been exhibited in galleries in San Francisco, New York, Washington DC and Portland by curators keen to capture the unique spirit of the West Coast street art scene.
 His imagery has made an international impact, too, and he has participated in exhibits at galleries in Mexico, Paris, and Bordeaux, France.
 Zoltron's "Primus and the Chocolate Factory" and "The Melvins" posters are featured in a four page spread about him in the bilingual edition of HEY!
 Modern Art & Pop Culture.

 In 2010 his Red Vic Movie House poster design for Wes Anderson's movie of Fantastic Mr. Fox was featured in a Halloween exhibit at Spoke Art gallery in San Francisco.
 The poster was followed by a design for Martin Scorsese's 1980 classic movie, Raging Bull.
-He also designed a Red Vic poster for Willie Wonka and the Chocolate Factory.
+He also designed a Red Vic poster for Willy Wonka and the Chocolate Factory.